hackaru-app/hackaru/README.md

 - OAuth2 authentication support.
 - Webhook Support (e.g., Timer started, Timer stopped)
 - Completely open source.
 You can build on your server.
+- You can time automatically you are using favorite Applications.
+See [Hackaru for Desktop](https://github.com/ktmouk/hackaru-desktop)

 ## Official website
 You can use Hackaru on the official website.
 It's free.